 A new piece of equipment at Dorset County Hospital will allow faster patient care.

 The Friends of DCH recently purchased a tonometer for the Emergency Department.

-A tonometer measures eye pressure and is hand held.
-The new equipment will therefore allow patients to have their eye pressures checked, which in turn will facilitate eye referrals from the Emergency Department.
+A tonometer measures eye pressure and is hand-held.
+The new equipment will allow patients to have their eye pressures checked, which in turn will facilitate eye referrals from the Emergency Department.

-Manager of the Friends of DCH, Sharon Merritt, along with volunteers Sue Mason and Patrick Handsford paid a visit to the Emergency Department to see how the equipment worked first hand.
+Manager of the Friends of DCH, Sharon Merritt, along with volunteers Sue Mason and Patrick Hansford paid a visit to the Emergency Department to see how the equipment worked first hand.

 She added: “We have a dedicated fundraising team who organise events throughout the year.